© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Moated site and Civil War defences at Strensham Castle is a scheduled monument protected by Historic England under reference 1016939.
 View the official record →

-Strensham Castle is a moated site of medieval origin located in Worcestershire, England.
+Strensham Castle is a moated site in Worcestershire that preserves evidence of medieval occupation overlain by Civil War period fortifications.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016939.

 Moated site and Civil War defences at Strensham Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016939.